AI IN MARKETING2025-12-23

 Never before have customers been more in control of the retail trade than today.
 But are they really?
 Or has the retailer wrested control of the exchange?
 Let’s revisit this in the light of new technologies and sensors deployed in this “game”.

-In the sixties through the eighties, Sears, Walmart and K-mart kind of superstores aggregated purchase information to decide what to buy and stock their shelves.
+In the sixties through the eighties, Sears, Walmart, and K-mart kind of superstores aggregated purchase information to decide what to buy and stock their shelves.

 Don’t miss out on the AI shopping revolution.
 Upgrade your online shopping experience and discover the endless possibilities.
-Shop smarter with AI!
+Shop smarter with AI! >>>>>> Let’s Connect

 Information was deployed as a weapon in the negotiations between the retailer and the supplier.

-By capturing the customer’s buying behavior suppliers were able to reach the former directly and thus, effectively improve margins.
+By capturing the customer’s buying behavior, suppliers were able to reach the former directly and thus, effectively improve margins.

-By tracking parcels every step of the way the supplier established a personal relationship with every customer.
+By tracking parcels every step of the way, the supplier established a personal relationship with every customer.

-But there was still a problem of the plenty.
+But there was still a problem of plenty.
 The data volume soon overwhelmed the processing power of human analysts.

 AI programs perform better with more data.
 The more the data, the better the prediction.